rishabkumar7/personalPortfolio_v5/README.md

 Designing and building a portfolio from scratch can be tough.
 To inspire you and provide you a foundation to build upon, I've decided to publish [my personal website](https://konstantin.digital) as a Gatsby Starter.
 This boilerplate project should motivate you to build your own awesome portfolio with Gatsby.

-I always appreciate feedback, so share your thoughts and suggestions with me: [mail@konstantin.digital](mailto:mail@konstantin.digital)

 If you find any bugs or have feature suggestions, create a new issue or pull request 🙏

 Thanks a lot for using this starter! 💪